semantic-flow/sflo/documentation/concept.node-config.md

 ### Calculating Node Config

-When the [[sflo.product.service]] starts, it calculates non-default config settings for every node.
+When the [[product.service]] starts, it calculates non-default config settings for every node.

-- determines the "default" settings for this service instance from [[sflo.product.service.config]]
+- determines the "default" settings for this service instance from [[product.service.config]]
 - if the node has a [[concept.mesh.resource.element.flow.config]] , the service will use any settings there that differ from its defaults
 - if config-inheritance is turned on for a node, the service will scan back up the hierarchy to compose any missing "non-default" settings
--  the result is an in-memory "shadow mesh" known as the [[sflo.product.service.components.node-config-map]] containing any non-default settings for the mesh
+-  the result is an in-memory "shadow mesh" known as the [[product.service.components.node-config-map]] containing any non-default settings for the mesh

 If calculated config matches the service defaults, they are ignored.

 ## per-service settings for node defaults

-- [[sflo.product.service.config]] can establish any mesh-wide settings that diverge from the system defaults
+- [[product.service.config]] can establish any mesh-wide settings that diverge from the system defaults

 ## platform node-config defaults